-Mount Union’s School of Education involves stakeholders in a number of ways.
-Our Partner Advisory Council (PAC) consists of inservice teachers, principals, superintendents, central office administrators, Educational Service Center administrators, alumni, and more, and this group helps us make decisions about assessments, curriculum, etc. During the Spring of 2021, we met twice.
-The agendas from the meetings on Thursday, March 18, 2021, and Wednesday, May 19, 2021, illustrate various ways we seek their expertise to help us inform our practice.
+In addition to the above Stakeholder Satisfaction Survey that includes feedback from employers, mentor teachers, alumni, and university supervisors, our School of Education involves stakeholders in a number of ways.
+Our Partner Advisory Council (PAC) consists of inservice principals, superintendents, central office administrators, Educational Service Center administrators, alumni, and more, and this group helps us make decisions about assessments, curriculum, etc. We typically meet at least twice each semester.
+Minutes from our September 30, 2022 meeting can be found here.

 Measure 3: Candidate Competency at Program Completion

 Mount Union candidates regularly pass the Ohio Assessment for Educators (OAE) licensure exam prior to completing an initial licensure program or our advanced principal licensure program.
 Results of these licensure exams can be found here.

 Measure 4: Ability of Completers to be Hired in Education Positions for Which They Have Been Prepared